Tavern Brawler 5e (Updated for the 2024 Rules)

 Monks/Unarmed Fighting and Grappler

-Though they likely would never take this feat, monks or fighters that take Unarmed Fighting don’t need to worry about the 1d4 overriding their higher unarmed strike damage dice.
+Though they likely would never take this feat, Monks or Fighters that take Unarmed Fighting don’t need to worry about the 1d4 overriding their higher Unarmed Strike damage dice.
 These abilities can take precedent over the benefit granted by Tavern Brawler if you choose (which you should).

 Which 5e Classes Make the Most of Tavern Brawler?